matthewstokeley/inview/README.md

 #{section}-not-inview;
 ```

-When the section leaves the viewport, the section `id` plus the string `-not-in-view` is emitted.
+When the section leaves the viewport, the section `id` concatenated with the string `-not-in-view` is emitted.